KaranocaVe/LiquidGlassAvaloniaUI/README.md

 An AvaloniaUI implementation of Apple's liquid glass morphing effect, inspired by [liquid-glass-react](https://github.com/rdev/liquid-glass-react/tree/master).

+I will update this project once I see a liquidglass shader that satisfies me.

 ## 🎯 Overview

 This project recreates the beautiful liquid glass visual effect from Apple's design language using AvaloniaUI and SkiaSharp.
 The effect creates smooth, morphing glass-like distortions that respond to user interactions.